RavKookTorah.org

 The Great Flood

-Adam’s descendants inherited his physical powers – they too lived remarkably long lives.
-But, like Adam, their spiritual strength was diluted.
-This imbalance between the physical and the spiritual led to a situation in which their physical drives overpowered their moral principles.
-"All flesh had perverted its way on the earth" (Gen. 6:12).
-To correct this situation, God brought the Flood of Noah's generation.
-This catastrophic event greatly weakened the pristine material side of the universe.
-The top three handbreadths of soil, the Midrash states, were washed away in the flood (Rashi on Gen. 6:13).
-Humanity's physical strength was also greatly reduced, and people began living shorter lives.
+Adam’s descendants inherited his physical powers.
+They too lived remarkably long lives.
+And, like Adam, their spiritual strength was diluted.
+This imbalance between the physical and the spiritual led to a situation in which their intense physical desires overwhelmed their sense of morality and justice.
+“All flesh had perverted its way on the earth” (Gen. 6:12).

 The Rainbow

-Now we may begin to understand the covenant of the rainbow.
+This insight also explains the covenant of the rainbow.
 Were there not rainbows before the Flood?
 How did the rainbow suddenly become a symbol of protection from Divine punishment?

 In truth, the rainbow was created immediately before the Sabbath of creation (Avot 5:6).
 Before the Flood, however, the rainbow could not be seen.
-It was a "Keshet Be'Anan," a rainbow in the clouds.
-The thickness and opacity of the clouds, a metaphor for the world's dense physicality — obscured the rainbow.
+It was a Keshet Be'Anan, a rainbow in the clouds.
+The thickness and opacity of the clouds, a metaphor for the world’s dense physicality, obscured the rainbow.
 Only after the Flood, in a world of diluted physical strength, did the rainbow finally become visible.

 A Better Path to Realign the Universe

 At Sinai, the world gained a second, superior path to maintain its delicate balance.
 The Torah provided a new way to repair and purify the world.
 It is for this reason that the Midrash compares the Flood to the Revelation at Sinai.
-Both events served to protect the universe's inner equilibrium between the material and the spiritual.
+Both events served to maintain the universe’s equilibrium between the material and the spiritual.

-According to the Midrash, Balaam responded to the kings by quoting from Psalms, "God sat enthroned at the Flood ...
-God will give strength (Torah) to His people" (Psalms 29:10-11).
-The verse compares the effect of the Flood to that of the Torah.
 The path of Torah, however, is a superior one.
 Instead of destroying and weakening the physical world, the Torah builds and strengthens the spiritual.
-Thus the psalm refers to Torah as 'strength.'
-This is the true path of universal balance and harmony, as the psalm concludes, "God will bless his people with peace.
+Thus the psalm refers to Torah as ’strength.’
+This is the true path of universal balance and harmony, as the psalm concludes, “God will bless his people with peace.”

-(adapted from Shemu'ot HaRe'iyah 8, Noah 5690 (1929))
+(Adapted from Shemu'ot HaRe’iyah 8, Noah 5690 (1929))